Kennett Area YMCA Swim Coach Makes a Splash at State Finals

 “I love watching my teams’ growth and development as young adults and swimmers,” she says.

-Her journey with the Avon Grove High School girls’ swim team began when she became assistant coach in 2007, and later head coach in 2008.
+Her journey with the Avon Grove High School girls’ swim team began when she became the assistant coach in 2007, and later head coach in 2008.
 That same year she became the assistant coach of the Kennett Area YMCA teams, and eventually took over the reins as head coach in 2013.

 Reaching New Heights